urshzzxx/100-days-of-code/log.md

 **Today's Progress:** Started the To-Do List project on Web Dev Bootcamp.
 I learned about folder structure and how to add libraries to my code.
 I also went over some basic HTML and sketched out what I wanted to create for this since I'm going to make it my own.

 **Thoughts:** I think this project is going to be fun.
 Instead of creating a To-Do list though, I'm going to create a beauty routine list because I identify with that a lot more.
+I was confused with the folder structure though because on my laptop, the folders show a file named ```.DS_Store``` and I have no idea what that means and then adding the links from folder trees was confusing too.
+But definitely something to get used to!

 ## Day 7: August 16, 2017